lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 }
 ```

-### sizeof
+### Sizeof

-It is an unary operator, we'll have to know to type of its argument which we
+It is a unary operator, we'll have to know the type of its argument, which
-are familiar with.
+we're already familiar with.

 ```c
 else if (token == Sizeof) {